Nicolas2-dev/npds_dune_n2/themes/__vierge/Readme.txt

 /* it under the terms of the GNU General Public License as published by */ /* the Free Software Foundation; either version 3 of the License.       */ /************************************************************************/

-// ATTENTION : Les lignes de ce fichier ne doivent contenir que du JAVASCRIPT et en aucun cas du PHP ou du HTML
-// BEWARE    : The lines of this file are to be JAVASCRIPT and never PHP or HTML code ?>